 An initial deposit of $400 per person is required to secure your space.
-Deposits may be made by check or credit card (Visa, MasterCard, Discover, or American Express).
+Deposits are non-refundable and may be made by check or credit card (Visa, MasterCard, Discover, or American Express).

 A Lower Salmon River rafting vacation often entails many questions.
 What type of boats are used?
 How does camping on the river work?
 What is the food like?
 What do I need to bring and what is supplied by Western River Expeditions?
 You'll find answers to all these questions and many more in the categories below.

 An initial deposit of $400 per person is required to secure your space.
-Deposits may be made by check or credit card (Visa, MasterCard, Discover, or American Express).
+Deposits are non-refundable and may be made by check or credit card (Visa, MasterCard, Discover, or American Express).